Section Image

 Mascot's transformation from a mining hub to a quiet residential area

 About 20 minutes east of Knoxville, the small community of Mascot was once the heart of Knox County’s zinc mining industry.
-“When I grew up, pretty much everybody’s parents worked for the mine,” says Ralph McGee, who spent 50 years in Mascot and is now the director at the local library.
+“When I grew up, pretty much everybody’s parents worked for the zinc company,” says Ralph McGee, who spent 50 years in Mascot and is now the director at the local library.
 “We were a company town.
-We had our own stores, housing and a little school.”
+We had our own store and housing and everything.”
 Even the name Mascot was derived from the mining industry - it's an acronym for the company's name, Mining and Smelting Company of Tennessee.
-But by the 1980s, most of the zinc mines had moved out, the stores and school closed, and all that remained was a quiet residential area.
+But by the 1980s, most of the zinc mines had moved out, the stores and local school closed, and all that remained was a quiet residential area.

 Mascot is still home to a large industrial park, and as housing demand rises in Knoxville, the area is seeing an influx of new subdivisions.
 “There are several hundred homes being built in this area as we speak,” McGee says.
-“But it’s still a quiet, peaceful place to live.
-You have to get into the car to make it to any stores.”
+Even with some new development, Mascot is still many miles from the nearest store.

 Vintage homes and modern subdivisions